drvoss/cpp-docs.ko-kr/docs/text/how-to-convert-between-various-string-types.md

     wcscat_s(wcstring, widesize, strConcat);

     // Display the result.
 Unlike CStringW, a wchar_t does not need
-    // a cast to (LPCTSTR) with wcout. wcout << wcstring << endl;
+    // a cast to (LPCWSTR) with wcout. wcout << wcstring << endl;

     // Convert a wide character CComBSTR to a wide character _bstr_t,